clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 # Simulated Evolution

-In the first part of this computer lab we will simulate the evolution of a (DNA) string undera particular fitness function, for which we will use the programming language \texttt{R}.
+In the first part of this computer lab we will simulate the evolution of a (DNA) string under a particular fitness function, for which we will use the programming language \texttt{R}.
-First, we will start this programming language, and load the required packages:
+First, we will start the interface for this programming language, and load the required packages:

 \begin{itemize}
     \action First, start R or R-studio, depending on your operating system and preferences.
     \action Install the package stringr by typing \verb|install.packages("stringr")|.
 As you (probably) have no rights to install the package globally, the computer will ask you if you want to install the package in a personal library, click okay and accept the default settings.
+If nothing seems to happen, it could be that the pop-up window appeared below another window.
     \action Load the library \texttt{stringr} by typing \texttt{library(stringr)} in the console.
 \end{itemize}